Immigrant Stories of Arrival, Identity, and Hope

 We welcome submissions across all open categories.
 Please follow the guidelines below to ensure your work is properly considered:

-• Cover Letter: A cover letter is required for all submissions.
-This should briefly introduce you, explain the context of your piece, and note whether anonymity is requested.
+Cover Letter: A cover letter is required for all submissions.
+This should provide a brief introduction, explain the context of your piece, and note whether anonymity is requested.

-• Anonymity and Privacy: If you request anonymity, we will remove all identifying details and handle your submission with the highest level of confidentiality.
-Your safety and privacy are a core priority of this project.
-We adhere to strict ethical editorial standards to protect every contributor.
+Anonymity and Privacy: If you request anonymity, we will remove all identifying details and handle your submission with the highest level of confidentiality.
+Your safety and privacy are top priorities for this project.
+We adhere to strict ethical editorial standards to protect the interests of every contributor.

 Your Story Is Not a Side Note